Frequently asked questions by alumni:

 Hotmail or Outlook

-We are not able to offer any personalized technical support for this service, as it relates to your own email account rather than the LSE address.
+We are not able to offer any personalised technical support for this service, as it relates to your own email account rather than the LSE address.

 Make sure to update your contact details with us!
 That way you can ensure you receive our monthly e-newsletter Alumni Echo, the alumni magazine LSE Connect and notifications of alumni events in your local area.

-You can update your details by registering for a new Alumni Online account
+You can update your details by registering for a new LSE Alumni account

 or by logging into your existing profile

-For some of the most popular public events, LSE Alumni are given an allocation of tickets to distribute to alumni of the School.
-Where available, alumni will be able to book these tickets on the Alumni Events Calendar
+For some of the most popular public events, LSE alumni are given an allocation of tickets to distribute to alumni of the School.
+Where available, alumni will be able to book these tickets on the Alumni Event Calendar

 The LSE Advancement data protection policy is as follows:

 All data is held securely by LSE and is treated confidentially in accordance with the 1998 Data Protection Act.

 Data is not disclosed to external organizations other than agents contracted by the School directly for purposes benefiting the School or its alumni.